dlay-io/dlay-core/readme.md

 GET http://localhost:5984/tasks/:id HTTP/1.1
 ```

-It should have the done status now.
+It should change the task status do "done" in few seconds, since it is a delayed task.

 ## Creating more jobs
-After jobs are stored in a particular folder of your system, by default in user/local/etc/after
+After's jobs are stored in a particular folder of your system, by default in ```user/local/etc/after```.

 If you have some experience working with node.js create new jobs will be extremely easy for you.